Kirsten Bibbins-Domingo: Honors and awards

 Bibbins-Domingo is an inducted member of the American Society for Clinical Investigation, the Association of American Physicians, and the National Academy of Medicine.

 In 2017, Bibbins-Domingo received the UCSF Chancellor's Award for Public Service.
 In the same year she was selected to deliver the Ancel Keyes Lecture by the American Heart Association Epidemiology Council.

 Bibbins-Domingo has received mentoring awards from the Society of General Internal Medicine and UCSF Phillip R. Lee Institute for Health Policy Studies.

 While at Princeton, Bibbins-Domingo received the Moses Taylor Pyne Prize as a senior.

 Personal life

 Bibbins-Domingo's son, Stephen played college basketball for Georgetown and the University of California, Berkeley.
 He graduated from the Haas School of Business in 2017 and has played professional basketball in the Dutch Basketball League.
-He is currently a small forward for the Lakeland Magic.
+He is currently a small forward for the Osceola Magic.
 Kirsten Bibbins-Domingo is married to Patrick Domingo.